tchayen/fast-cdt/README.md

 # fast-cdt

+A decently fast implementation of incremental CDT (Constrained Delaunay Triangulation) made with use in pathfinding in mind (but possibly useful elsewhere wherever you might need CDT).

 ## Notes

 - I tried `robust-predicates` but it was actually a 40% slowdown (expectedly as there's much more math there).